cormullion/PhilipsHue.jl/README.md

 A few simple functions to control Philips Hue light bulbs from Julia.

-Uses JSON, Requests, and Colors packages.
+Uses JSON, HTTP, and Colors packages.

-Works with Julia version 0.5.
+Works with Julia version 0.6.

 ## Summary